Replacement Parts

 Part Names

-As with part numbers, the parts book is considered the definitive source for parts names.
+As with part numbers, the original Plymouth parts books are considered the definitive source for parts names.
 If Chrysler called it a signal lamp then that is what it is, even if everyone else calls it a tail light.

 Interchange Information